 Provide access to leads and lead scoring tools

 Not every lead is worth chasing.
-Help your reps prioritize their efforts and optimize sales strategies by giving them access to prospect lists and lead scoring tools.
+Help your reps prioritize their efforts and optimize sales strategies by giving them access to prospect lists and lead-scoring tools.

-Lead scoring tools help rank leads based on their likelihood to convert so reps can save time and increase productivity.
+Lead scoring tools help rank leads based on their likelihood to convert, so reps can save time and increase productivity.

 For instance, if a lead frequently interacts with your website, downloads resources, or engages with emails, the tool might flag them as “high potential.”
 Or “high quality.”
 Reps can then focus on nurturing these leads instead of wasting time on cold prospects.
 This creates a more targeted sales approach which helps with increasing sales productivity.